mrmans0n/smart-location-lib/README.md

 compile 'io.nlopez.smartlocation:library:3.0.5'
 ```

-If you got any problem compiling, please check the Known Problems section of this document.
+If you got any problem compiling, please check the Common Issues section at the bottom of this document.

 ## Location